High Availability Vs Fault Tolerance

 Chapter 3 of Distributed Data

 The ability to provide high-quality service to customers is vital for businesses to succeed.
-Today’s customers won’t tolerate sub-par software.
+Today’s enterprise customers won’t tolerate sub-par software.
 They expect instant, error-free responses… with zero downtime, of course!
 To ensure this level of service, the infrastructure must be resilient and reliable.

 Today’s applications are typically built using a distributed, microservice architecture, where software components can be independently deployed, updated, and versioned.
 These components can be distributed across multiple devices on the web, phones, desktops, and even IoT devices like traffic cameras.